AOS573-2017/aos573-2017.github.io/_assignments/10-3-python.md

 will create 0-9 (Python is an exclusive language) lists within the list `nested_list.`

-As a hint, in the MatLab sections, Zach had you implement sorting of the arrays.
+As a hint, in the MatLab sections, Zach had you implement sorting and binning of the arrays.
 This can be recreated in Python as one of your three ways.